By Dr. Amy Duong (bio below)

 - The pack can be stored in the refrigerator in a glass container.
 It can be reused 20-25 times, after which it should be washed or dry-cleaned.

 Caution: Do not use castor oil packs during pregnancy, over areas of active bleeding (wounds, ulcers, menses) or on patients with bleeding disorders.

-I hope you give Castor Oil Packs a try for eczema relief.
+I hope you give Castor Oil Packs a try.
 It has been a great addition to my protocols for reducing pain, inflammation, digestive concerns and promoting a healthy body for healthy skin.

 Bio: Dr. Amy Duong completed her Naturopathic Doctorate at Southwest College of Naturopathic Medicine in Tempe, Arizona, where she also trained in Acupuncture.
 She offers general naturopathic care with a special focus on skin disorders including eczema, acne and psoriasis as well as anxiety, depression and digestive concerns.
 Currently, Dr. Duong is based in Connecticut where she sees many lovely patients of all ages with common skin conditions and other medical concerns in her naturopathic medical practice.

 Please visit Dr. Amy Duong’s website for more information and to work with her through phone or Skype consultations.
 Dr. Amy’s patients come from around the world and it’s her passion to help everyone on their path to clear skin.
 Stay in touch through Instragram or check out her informative YouTube videos.

 Click Here for a FREE 15 Minute Consultation with Dr. Amy Duong